 Faculty include 13 board-certified pediatric intensivists (who cover both the medical-surgical and cardiac ICU services) and two nurse practitioners, allowing adequate attending coverage to assure an excellent learning environment for the fellow.
 Attendings are in-house 24-7, including two attendings in-house during weekdays.
 There is also a complete spectrum of pediatric subspecialty consultants at Doernbecher, all of whom excel in their fields.
 With one fellow per year, there is always time for teaching.

 Rotations by year

 Each year includes 4 weeks vacation + 1 week CME

 - Trauma ICU (TICU)

 Our fellows create their own schedules when working in the PICU.
 These blocks are typically 2-4 weeks in length, but sometimes occur back-to-back depending on other rotation/scheduling needs.

 The average four-week block (see sample schedule) would include:

 Research time for PICU fellows is protected time to devote to scholarly work, with the exception of working one weekend in the PICU per month of research time.
-This weekend may be scheduled per the fellow’s choosing.
 The goal of working a weekend is to maintain skills and unit presence, particularly during relatively long stretches of research time during the second and third years of fellowship.